Master of Arts in Religion

 - Applicant must have earned a Bachelor’s degree from a regionally accredited institution with a minimum cumulative GPA of 3.0 on a 4-point scale, or the equivalent from a non-U.S. institution.
 Students with a GPA below 3.0 will need to demonstrate the ability to do work at the graduate level.
 Applicants who have not earned a baccalaureate degree from a recognized and U.S. regionally accredited institution or its educational equivalent will be considered individually.

-- Applicant must complete the application from that is available on the seminary website.
+- Applicant must complete the application form that is available on the seminary website.

 - Applicant should request references from three persons who can attest to the applicant's promise for graduate study.
 References use the form at this link: Reference Form, and must be submitted to applicant in a sealed envelope.
 Recommenders should be persons who have known the applicant for more than 1 year and who have knowledge of the intellectual and ministerial abilities of the applicant.

 Graceland University Community of Christ Seminary has a rolling admissions process; students may apply at any time during the year.
+International student must submit TOEFL scores and the WES or CGFNS audit as part of their application packet, which is typically due by May 30 of the year in which the potential student will begin the MAR program.
 New MAR cohorts begin in the fall term each year.

-- The Master of Arts in Religion (MAR) is a 31 semester-hour graduate degree.
-Students must satisfactorily complete all 10 courses of the curriculum with a cumulative 3.0 GPA.
+- The Master of Arts in Religion (MAR) is a 34 semester-hour graduate degree.
+Students must complete 22 semester hours of Core Curriculum and 12 semester hours of their chosen concentration with a cumulative 3.0 GPA.

 - Students must attend focus sessions in person when a course includes a focus session.
 Focus sessions are scheduled during the fourth weeks of January and May of each year.